openenergymonitor/guide/source/setup/iotawatt.markdown

 - Plug the AC-AC adapter into a power outlet
-- This may require installation of a new outlet or extending an existing one
+- This may require installation of a new outlet or extend an existing one
 - AC-AC adapter cable can be extended if required
 - Plug power connector into the AC socket on the IoTaWatt
 - Provides AC waveform reference for accurate Real Power measurements.
 [Learn more about measuring voltage with AC-AC power adapter...](https://learn.openenergymonitor.org/electricity-monitoring/voltage-sensing/measuring-voltage-with-an-acac-power-adapter)